 You may want me to heal your sick but even Elisha helped only one...a Syrian army officer who no one liked.
-So don't expect me to come here and heal all of you just because you know me.
+So don't expect me to come here and heal all of you.

 How would you feel if you heard these words from one of your own?
 That's when the rage sets in.
 Jesus' community is so infuriated at this response that they literally plan to throw him off a cliff.